rabestro/rabestro.github.io/_posts/2023-08-12-discuss-test-cases-before-test-generation.md

 The test set now provides a full test coverage for the `FlipFlopPredicate`.
 If there are any modifications needed, feel free to let me know.

-👤
-please add an assertion for the state
+👤 Please add an assertion for the state

-🤖
-Sure, I've now added an additional assertion to check the final `state` variable.
+🤖 Sure, I've now added an additional assertion to check the final `state` variable.
 Here is the updated Java test code:

 ```java
 package com.epam.flipflop;